- "Landscape with Storm Sky" print is 8 x 10: $25

 - All other prints are 11 x 14: $45

-On October 1st, 2016, Ruminate hosted an art reception and artists' talk exploring the theme of Nowhere Near—featuring the artwork of Richard Terrell and Sandra J. Hopkins and celebrating Ruminate’s Issue 40: Nowhere Near.
-The exhibit was on view in Fort Collins, Colorado, Sept.
+In Fort Collins on Sept.
 26-Oct.
-1 and culminated in this special reception and artists’ talk on the evening of Oct.
-1.
+1, 2016, Ruminate hosted an art exhibit exploring the theme of Nowhere Near—featuring the artwork of Richard Terrell and Sandra J. Hopkins and celebrating Ruminate’s Issue 40: Nowhere Near.

-These limited edition giclee prints are each hand-signed and numbered by the artist and include a certificate of authenticity.
+These limited edition giclee prints are selected works made available from that exhibit.
+The prints are hand-signed and numbered by the artist and include a certificate of authenticity.
 The materials used are waterproof, archival inks and acid-free archival 100% cotton rag paper.

 Sandra Hopkins is a fiber artist living in Northern Colorado.
 Ten years ago she began processing and ultimately healing from personal trauma.
 During this time she put up her paintbrushes and pulled down her grandmother's sewing machine.
 As she sewed, she was unable to throw out scraps and remnants of fabric, hoping to find a way to not waste anything.
 Those remnants held histories and symbolized people in their perceived raggedness.
 In her Quilts, Sandra reclaims scraps and quilts them together restoring and witnessing to wholeness, or holiness, revealed in disconnected, ordinary histories.